-The Revenue Requirement Test is fully described in "Chapter 7: Cost-Effectiveness Frameworks", and is identified as in Option A proposed by AGO and LIN.
+The Revenue Requirement Test is fully described in "Chapter 7: Cost-Effectiveness Frameworks", and is identified as in Option A proposed by the Office of the Attorney General/Low Income Network.
 If the Department finds there are net benefits to all customers and approves a metering initiative in the preapproval investigation, the utility would construct the system.
 The utility would then file a base rate case to seek to recovery of the costs of the initiative through base rates.
 This would entail the normal regulatory review of costs in a base rate case.
 The utility will be held accountable for projected benefits in the base rate case proceeding as well.
 If a full, system-wide rollout for an advance meter program will not provide net benefits to customers, a targeted meter program should be established for those customers requesting the meters.
-Those customers requesting the service would pay assigned the costs of the service including the costs of the meter.
+Those customers requesting the service would pay assigned the costs of the service including the costs of the meter.34